dhh1128/codecraft.co/decoupling-interfaces-as-versions-evolve-part-1.md

 slug: decoupling-interfaces-as-versions-evolve-part-1
 ---

 <em>This is part 1 of a series.
-You can read <a title="Decoupling Interfaces as Versions Evolve, Part 2" href="../../../2008/08/19/decoupling-interfaces-as-versions-evolve-part-2/">part 2</a> and <a title="Decoupling Interfaces as Versions Evolve, Part 3" href="../../../2008/08/19/decoupling-interfaces-as-versions-evolve-part-3/">part 3</a> as well.</em>
+You can read <a title="Decoupling Interfaces as Versions Evolve, Part 2" href="decoupling-interfaces-as-versions-evolve-part-3.md">part 3</a> as well.</em>
 <h3>The Goal</h3>
 Software interfaces were invented to promote <a href="http://en.wikipedia.org/wiki/Encapsulation_(classes_-_computers)" target="wikipedia">encapsulation</a> and <a href="http://www.cs.unc.edu/~stotts/COMP145/modules.html" target="_blank">loose coupling</a>.
 In theory this enables developing and deploying without undue interdependence, which is a <em>very</em> good thing.